Constitution and By-Laws

-We, a group of individuals united by a common bond of mutual interest, do hereby establish a non-profit association of plastic modelers and modelers with the purpose and objective set forth herein.
+We, a group of individuals united by a common bond of mutual interest, do hereby establish a non-profit association of plastic modelers with the purposes and objectives set forth herein.

-- To cultivate interest in the hobby of modeling in plastics, particularly through use of commercially manufactured plastic model kits, and to provide information, data, and other assistance to such members to continually raise the standards and techniques of their work.
+- To ensure the timely exchange of modeling information and to provide information, data, and other assistance to members and chapters.

-- To provide for the members' interests by keeping them informed through the Society's publications of new products and services.
-Members will also be warned of unscrupulous practices within the industry, by private individuals, or by fellow members.
+- To provide for the members' interests by keeping them informed of new products and services.

 - To establish and maintain liaison with manufacturers of products associated with the modeling hobby where possible.